Radioactive contamination from the Rocky Flats Plant: Contamination and health studies

 Viet and colleagues did a case-control study, published as "Chronic Beryllium Disease and Beryllium Sensitization at the Rocky Flats: A Case Control Study", with employees of the Rocky Flats Plant to evaluate the risk of beryllium sensitization (BSENS) and chronic beryllium disease (CBD).
 The 124 individuals in the study worked in the plant from 1960 to 1988 and they all had different jobs, but were exposed to beryllium through inhalation and skin contact.
-The researchers found those with CBD had higher exposure estimates and more years of employment compared to those the control.
+The researchers found those with CBD had higher exposure estimates and more years of employment compared to those not in the control study.
 Those with BSENS did not have significant differences with their control group.
-Viet and colleagues concluded if there is a decrease in exposure it could lessen the risk for CBD, but not BSENS.
+Viet and colleagues concluded if there is a decrease in exposure it could lessen the risk for CBD, but not for BSENS.

 In 2003, Dr. James Ruttenber led a study on the health effects of plutonium.
 Conducted by the University of Colorado Health Sciences Center and the Colorado Department of Public Health and Environment, the study concluded that lung cancer is linked to plutonium inhalation.
 "We have supporting evidence from other studies that, along with our findings, support the hypothesis that plutonium exposure causes lung cancer", Ruttenber said.
 His group's findings were part of a broader study that tracked 16,303 people who worked at the Rocky Flats plant between 1952 and 1989.
 Their research also found that these workers were 2.5 times more likely to develop brain tumors than other people.